estebansep1/PongGame/README.md

 - Ball Speed: The ball will speed up each time it hits a paddle, making the game more challenging as it progresses.
 However, the ball's speed resets at the beginning of each round.

-## License

-This project is open-source and available under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute the code as per the terms of the license.

 ## Credits

 - Bro Code YouTube Channel: Inspired by the Pong tutorial and game development guide provided by Bro Code.